 - Ensure your home is a smoke-free zone and always go outside to smoke.
 If you are on your own, never leave your baby alone take them outside in a pram but keep a safe distance between you. - Don't let anyone else smoke in your house.
-Ask anyone who wishes to smoke to go outside. - Smoking in a car with your baby can be very harmful.
-It is now illegal to smoke in a car or other vehicle with any children under the age of 18 present.
-If you need to smoke take breaks and smoke outside of the vehicle. - Try to introduce Nicotine Replacement Therapy as much as possible
+Ask anyone who wishes to smoke to go outside. - It is now illegal to smoke in a car or other vehicle with any children under the age of 18 present.
+If you need to smoke, take breaks and smoke outside of the vehicle. - Try to introduce Nicotine Replacement Therapy as much as possible. - It's important to consider that, after smoking a cigarette, smoke will still be on your clothes, hands, and in your hair.